The fruit of Selenicereus undatus, formally known as Hylocereus undatus. Copyright: @brusorioart

-A location within three metres of a north, east or west-facing window, or below a skylight window are the optimum areas.
+A location within a metre of a north, east, south or west-facing window, or below a skylight window is the optimum area.
 For established specimens that are liable to bloom, place in a cool conservatory with nighttime temperatures around 12°C (54°F) during the autumn and winter months.
-This will help ease them into the dormancy period, which is critical for a flowering plant.
+This will help ease them into the dormancy period, which is critical for the following bloom in the summer.

 Supplement monthly using a houseplant or general plant fertiliser.
-Providing too nutritious soil will result in leggy growth in the summer.
+Providing too nutritious soil will result in leggy growth in the summer, along with chemical root burn.

-Whilst the plant is budding or in bloom, swap for a potassium-based feed, for example tomato food, to prolong the flowering process.
-Never directly apply a RTU (ready to use) feed without a pre-water first, as this will result in root burn and yellowed leaves.
+Whilst the plant is budding or in bloom, swap for a potassium-based feed, for example, tomato food, to prolong the flowering process.
+Never directly apply an RTU (ready to use) feed without a pre-water first, as this will result in root burn and yellowed leaves.

 Reduce watering so that the soil becomes almost dry for a week, for the prevention of root rot and to replicate its dormancy period.

-One or two feeds using Cactus & Succulent Fertiliser is all that is needed for supplementation, as too nutritious soil will reduce the chance of buds.
+One or two feeds using Cactus & Succulent Fertiliser is all that is needed for supplementation from autumn till early spring, as too nutritious soil will reduce the chance of buds.
+From mid-spring onwards, be sure to use a potassium-based feed to stimulate the development of buds - tomato feeds are an excellent choice.

 This one is a reminder to reduce everything - especially the temperature.